Editorial · Safety & Workforce

 Training Design

-Online Delivery of On-Hire Safety & Health Training — Legal Requirements and Practical Pitfalls
+Online Delivery of Japan's On-Hire Safety & Health Training — Japanese MHLW Notice Requirements and Practical Pitfalls

-Japan's MHLW formally permits online delivery of on-hire safety and health training under its January 2021 notice.
-This article walks HR officers considering e-learning through the legal basis, the 4 required conditions, identity verification, recordkeeping, and common failure patterns.
+Japan's MHLW (Ministry of Health, Labour and Welfare) formally permits online delivery of on-hire safety and health training (雇入れ時安全衛生教育) under its January 2021 notice.
+This article walks HR officers at Japan-based employers considering e-learning through the Japanese legal basis, the 4 required conditions, identity verification, 3-year recordkeeping under the Japanese ISHA, and common failure patterns.

 Industry Cases